 Divers here have access to perfectly-maintained rental gear and dive computers, as well as comfortable custom dive boats outfitted with modern safety equipment.
 Free nitrox is offered for qualified guests, and speciality courses for those not yet certified.
 Thanks to Sorido Bay Resort’s ultra-remote location, most of its nearby dive sites are in pristine condition, with just a few adventurous guests visiting each year.
 For divers, this translates to uncrowded sites bursting with Coral Triangle biodiversity, and a relaxed ‘dive at your own pace’ atmosphere ideal for underwater photographers, macro fans, and anyone who likes to take their time underwater.

 - Remember to bring plenty of cash, both USD and Rp - you won't find any banks or ATMs in the nearby towns.

-- This resort closes on Saturdays, but you can still dive from the jetty - or simply relax and enjoy the stunning island scenery.
+- This resort does not offer boat dives on Saturdays, but you can still dive from the jetty - or simply relax and enjoy the stunning island scenery.

 - Pack lightweight clothing, comfortable walking shoes, and plenty of sun protection for exploring the resort on foot.

 - Keep an eye out for the resort's resident tree kangaroo - 'Stinky'!

 Papua Diving has always strived to conserve the environment and provide a source of income for local communities.
 They have been involved in conservation for 20 years and donate 10% of all profit to local initiatives.
 90% of the resort staff are local Papuans, and the company actively provides further opportunities for growth within the communities of Raja Ampat.